marxin/texi2rst-generated/sphinx/gccint/host-filesystem.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: configuration file, xm-machine.h

 .. _filesystem:

-.. index:: configuration file

-.. index:: xm-machine.h

 Host Filesystem
 ***************